Heart Failure Research

 Professor David Kaye and his colleagues in the Heart Failure and Transplant service are undertaking a series of studies to investigate the causes and to develop new treatments for patients with heart failure.
+These studies encompass national and international leading trials with groundbreaking developments in the field, including new drugs and devices on the cutting edge of research.

 Medical therapy for advanced heart failure